 Group for AIDS Research

 The Group for AIDS Research (Groupe de Réflexion SIDA, GRS) organizes bimonthly meetings and seminars around an HIV / AIDS research topic.
-Meetings and seminars are open to all.
-Meetings are usually held on […]
+Since 2021, the meetings may also include topics related to emerging viruses. […]

 ICISTEM-International Collaboration to guide and investigate the potential for HIV cure by Stem Cell Transplantation